Skip to main content

 Understanding Workspaces

 Workspaces are the organizational boundary in MCPBundles.
-Everything you do — bundles, credentials, agents, tool executions — lives inside a workspace.
+Everything you do — MCP servers, credentials, A2A agents, tool executions — lives inside a workspace.
 The workspace determines who can see and use your resources.

 Personal vs Team Workspaces